GroupEat/groupeat-api/readme.md

 ## Introduction

-This project use Vagrant in order not to mess with your computer setup.
+This project use the Vagrant in order not to mess with your computer setup.
 Everything will be installed and run in a virtual machine, leaving your actual environment untouched!
-The added benefit is that the local development environment will be exactly the same than the production one
+The added benefit is that the local development environment will be exactly the same than the production one.

 ## Common part